PrabhpreetWalia/Flask-CRUD-BOILERPLATE/README.md

 # Flask-CRUD-BOILERPLATE

 This repository provides a boilerplate code for building a RESTful API with CRUD (Create, Read, Update, Delete) functionality using Flask framework in Python and MySQL as the database.
-It also includes a Postman collection for testing the API endpoints.

 ## Requirements